GluuFederation/docs/source/index.md

 ## oxd
-Client software to secure and integrate web applications with an OpenID Connect Provider (OP), like the Gluu Server.
+Client software to secure and integrate web applications with an OAuth 2.0 Authorization Server (AS), like the Gluu Server.

 [[3.1.2](./oxd/3.1.2)]  [[3.1.1](./oxd/3.1.1)]  [[3.0.1](./oxd/3.0.1)]  [[2.4.4](./oxd/2.4.4)]